This function is superseded in favour of

 Enable cli package UTF-8 symbols?
 If you set this to

 skip_if(!cli::is_utf8_output())to disable the test on your CI platforms that don't support UTF-8 (e.g. Windows).

 The environment to evaluate

-Strings appear as R comments in the output.
+Strings are converted to R comments in the output.

 Strings starting with